|PRODUCER||Salvador Melgar and Marielisa Hernandez||PLANT VARIETY

 RELATIONSHIP TO JUNIORS

 This coffee is Cost of Production Covered (CoPC)!
-This is the fifth harvest Junior’s has purchased from Peña Blanca, and TerraNegra Coffee Imports has been instrumental in building this relationship.
+This is the seventh harvest Junior’s has purchased from Peña Blanca, and TerraNegra Coffee Imports was instrumental in building this partnership.
 Ana Cristina (Cristy) Guirola, owner of TerraNegra, is dedicated to facilitating transparency in the supply stream.
 What's more, she imports spectacular quality coffees.
 It was right around the time that Cristy introduced us to Sal and Marielisa's coffee back in 2016 that we first discussed the CoPC Project.
-In fact, Peña Blanca is the first coffee that Junior’s bought from Cristy.
+In fact, Peña Blanca's coffee is the first coffee that Junior’s ever bought from Cristy.
 This year, Sal and Marielisa put together a cost of production spreadsheet, and we're currently calibrating our cost of production calculations for next harvest.
 With the pandemic and inflation, costs this year were exceptionally high.
 Sal and Marielisa have been preparing for higher yields by renovating and planting, and planting, and planting.
 Future higher yields will help with production costs.
 We have much respect for the business(es!) that Sal and Marielisa run, and find much kinship in the fact that we are also a couple running a business together.